cesn4/discovery-app-learning/README.md

     });
 });
 ```
+3. Test file should contain one `describe` statment with component name in the description.
+And `it` statement for each prop or case you are trying to test, also with appropriate description of what are you testing.
-3. Tests should be written for every prop in the component.
+4. Tests should be written for every prop in the component.